-The one thing that many red blooded males remember most about this song was the accompanying, provocative video.
+It's hard to write about Sabrina without sounding like some kind of pervert.
+But there's no escaping the fact that the one thing that many red blooded males remember most about "Boys (Summertime Love)" was the accompanying provocative video.
 It was filmed at the seaside resort town of Jeselo in Italy at the Florida Hotel, and features Sabrina Salerno splashing about in the swimming pool in an ill-fitting bikini top which keeps slipping down, at one point revealing part of her nipples.
 Apparently, the scene was initially shot for an Italian magazine show, but was used in her pop video.

 Taken from Sabrina's self-titled debut album, the single was originally released in May 1987, but it wasn't a major hit in the UK until 3rd June 1988 when it reached #3 for two weeks.
 The single reached No.1 across Europe, remaining on top for two months in Sabrina's home country of Italy.
 The single was also No.1 for five weeks in France.

 The song was produced by Claudio Cecchetto and mixed by Matteo Bonsanto and Roberto Rossi.

 Sabrina was viewed by the british media as being the Italian version of Samantha Fox, being both a glamour model and a singer.
 Although her success was limited in the UK, she went on to sell over 20 million records in total.
 Her only other hit in the UK was "All Of Me (Boy Oh Boy)" which was released as the follow-up to "Boys (Summertime Love)" as the lead single from her second album "Super Sabrina", reaching #25.
 In much of Europe, it was "Hot Girl" that was released as the follow-up to "Boys" and was the fourth and final track to be released as a single from her debut album.